 On the other hand, some have neglected compassion and have harbored a condescending attitude toward people who practice homosexual sin.
 Love that is stripped of compassion is not love but hypocrisy.
 This too is a grave sin because it is unlike Christ’s love toward us.

-I suspect that one of the great antidotes for this powerful tool of the evil one is the community of the church.
-This may seem odd in light of the way many demonize the church because of its “bigotry,” but I trust that as we build relationships with gay friends and invite them into our homes and into our lives, they will see the true community of which they have only dreamed.
+One of the great antidotes for this powerful tool of the evil one is the community of the church.
+This may seem odd in light of the way many demonize the church because of its “bigotry,” but I trust that, as we build relationships with gay friends and invite them into our homes and into our lives, they will see the true community of which they have only dreamed.

-This is only enhanced when we as the church grow in giving grace to our brothers and sisters in Christ who struggle with same-sex attraction.
-One of the most instructive times I’ve had in the past decade was when a new believer was being baptized and he shared openly about coming out of a gay life style.
+To become such a community, we as the church must grow in giving grace to our brothers and sisters in Christ who struggle with same-sex attraction.
+One of the most instructive times I’ve had in the past decade was when a new believer was being baptized and he shared openly about coming out of a gay lifestyle.
 In his testimony he described how the church had not only shared the gospel compassionately, but also was helping him now to live as a man with the struggles of his old desires.
-He said that in the church, he found a refuge that challenged him not to embrace his sin, but to embrace the Savior.
+He said that, in the church, he found a refuge that challenged him not to embrace his sin, but to embrace the Savior.